misiektoja/lastfm_monitor/tests/README.md

   leaked global affects whatever runs next.
 * Replace Last.fm calls and notification delivery with test doubles.
 * Never use a real Last.fm API key and secret, SMTP password or webhook URL.
+* Write a fake credential so a secret scanner can tell it is fake.
+Keep the length the code reports, 32 characters for the API key and secret, then use a word naming the setting and pad the rest with zeros, as in `lastfmapikey00000000000000000000`.
+A random-looking value is reported as a leaked credential by the scan CI runs over the full history.

 A change to the monitoring loop, authentication or Last.fm data handling is not verified by this suite alone.
 Exercise it against a real account and say so in the